Entertainment News Roundup: Disney said it will introduce an ad-supported version of Disney+ streaming service; Madrid's Opera House cancels Russia's Bolshoi ballet show after Ukraine invasion and more | Entertainment

 Entertainment News Roundup: Disney said it will introduce an ad-supported version of Disney+ streaming service; Madrid's Opera House cancels Russia's Bolshoi ballet show after Ukraine invasion and more

-McCartney and Lamar complete the list of headliners for the main Pyramid stage at the June 22-26 festival after Billie Eilish and Diana Ross were previously announced as part of the line-up.
+"Hipgnosis has acquired rights in all 278 songs and derivatives written by Leonard Cohen, including Hallelujah," the company said.
 Mila Kunis, Ashton Kutcher fundraiser for Ukraine refugees tops $6.8 million Hollywood couple Ashton Kutcher and Mila Kunis have raised over $6.8 million as of Friday, a day after setting up a GoFundMe page seeking humanitarian aid for Ukrainian refugees.
 Kunis, who was born in Chernivtsi, Ukraine in 1983, moved to the United States in 1991.

 Following is a summary of current entertainment news briefs.